 Bookings – We are currently limiting bookings to 6 people per table with a 2 hour limit to reduce the risk of transmission.

 Tables – These are cleared and cleaned with antiviral disinfectant after every use.
 We have placed clear visuals for social distancing procedures around the venue as well as spacing out tables in line with social distancing guidelines.
 We have placed barriers to divide our larger tables and reduce contact between our patrons.

-Menus – We are currently using disposable food menus and may move towards this with all menus in future.
-Food menus are disposed of after use and our drinks and dessert menus are cleaned with antiviral disinfectant after use to prevent cross contamination between customers.
+Menus – Our food, drink and dessert menus are cleaned with antiviral disinfectant after each use to prevent cross contamination between customers.

 Sanitary Areas – We have placed 4 clearly marked sanitary stations around the venue and encourage both staff and patrons to clean their hands regularly with hand sanitiser.

-Venue Ventilation – Doors and windows will be kept open at all times where possible to ensure proper ventilation throughout the venue, though in the event of poor weather the windows may be closed for customer comfort.
+Venue Ventilation – Doors and windows will be kept open where possible to ensure proper ventilation throughout the venue, though in the event of poor weather the windows may be closed for customer comfort.

 What we’re doing with our washrooms:

 Regular Cleaning – We regularly wipe down contact surfaces such as the bannisters and try to keep doors open where possible to reduce surface contact.
-Additionally we’ve acquired a machine that allows us to ‘fog’ the toilets and venue with a fine mist of an antiviral liquid, which we do when before opening, after closing and when the day shift is handed over to the night shift around 4pm.
+Additionally we’ve acquired a machine that allows us to ‘fog’ the toilets and venue with a fine mist of an antiviral liquid, which we do on a daily basis.

 Limits on numbers – We have limited our toilets to two at a time in each bathroom area, with clearly signage for social distancing.
 We also have also asked customers to refrain from crossing on the stairs.